yiphei/yif-AI/encoder_decoder_transformer/README.md

 \end{aligned}
 $$

+Note that $out_{enc}$ is detached because only updating embedding weights is of interest.

 Two disaffinity scores are considered.
 One is mean squared error, and the other is cosine dissimilarity.
 Cosine dissimilarity is cosine similarity normalized such that zero represents the most similarity and 1 most dissimilarity.
 So the embedding loss with MSE is just

 $$embedding\\\_loss = MSE(out_{enc\\\_ln}, E_{avg\\\_sum})$$